kaleidoscope 1.4.0

 void rotatePoints ( TransformationInfo * outData,

-TransformationInfo * orgData,
+const TransformationInfo * orgData,

 int width,